 5. The different methods for counting fishes and quantifying the benthos are put into the analyses under the assumption that they are effectively the same type of data.
 I do not accept this as a valid assumption.

-Benthic and fish data are always collected using different methods.
+Benthic and fish data are collected from the same areas though they are quantified using different techniques.
+This is a well stablished, appropriate practice in studies that explore the influence of habitat on fish.
 It is incorrect to claim that statistical models must use the same 'type' of data.

 6. For feeding behaviour fishes are allowed to acclimatise for 30s before following them for 3 minutes.
 This is not a credible means of quantifying fish feeding behaviour.
 Fishes either need no acclimation time (they are not scared) or no amount of time will suffice (they simply swim off).
 This is not rigorous best practice but an ad-hoc method with no quantifiable justification.